-The final report and award of the commissioners is the report that the commissioners compile that states the amount of compensation that will be awarded to the condemnee.
+The final report and award of the commissioners is the report that the commissioners compile that states the amount of compensation that the commission awarded to the condemnee.

-The report of the condemnation commissioners must be made on forms that are provided for their use by the court.
-The report must be filed within 10 days after the completion of the hearing or within any additional time allowed by the judge upon a clear showing of necessity.
-The report must be filed with the clerk of court.
-The clerk shall notify the parties that the report has been filed.
-The notice, together with a copy of the report, must be served upon all the parties in the same manner as a summons.
+The report of the condemnation commissioners is made on forms that are provided for their use by the court.
+The report is filed within 10 days after the completion of the hearing or within any additional time allowed by the judge upon a clear showing of necessity.
+The report is filed with the clerk of court.
+The clerk notifies the parties that the report has been filed.
+The notice, together with a copy of the report, is then served upon all the parties.

-The report of the commissioners must include a statement of the number of days or portions of days worked by the commissioners in performance of their duties.
+The report of the commissioners includes a statement of the number of days or portions of days worked by the commissioners in performance of their duties.